Pandora: Metaconsole: Documentation en: Operation

-- Alerts: An alert editor where to configure in the module alerts of the alert templates on which we have permissions.
-Same as in the monitor creation.
+- Alerts: An alert editor where to configure in the module alerts of the alert templates you have permissions on.
+Same as in monitor creation.

-- Previsualization' Data introduced on a single screen before finishing the process.
-Same as with the monitor creation.
+- Preview:' Data shown on a single screen before finishing the process.
+Same as with monitor creation.

 126.96.36.199.3 Module Creation Flow

-The modules created from the Metaconsole Wizard will can be managed (edit and delete them).
+The modules created from the Metaconsole Wizard can be managed (edited and deleted).

-The first step is to select the module that we want to manage.
-We can filter by group and search by agent to find it quickly.
+The first step is to select the module to manage.
+You may filter by group and search by agent to find it quickly.

-Once it has been selected, we can do click on Delete to delete it or on Edit to edit it.
+Once it has been selected, click on Delete to delete it or on Edit to edit it.

-When editing it we will have access to a screen very similar to the creation one with the same 4 steps:
+When editing you will have access to a screen very similar to the creation one with the same 4 steps:

 - Preview:' The data modified in a single screen before finishing the process.

-The management of local and remote modules and web checks is transparent for the user.The fields to edit change but the editing/deleting process is the same
+Local and remote module and web check management is visible for the user.The fields to edit change but the editing/deleting process is the same.

-In the alert options we could create an alert or edit one that is already created.
-Alerts could be only added ore created in modules to which we have access from the Wizard.
-Or, what is the same, those modules created from the Wizard and on which we have ACL permissions.
+In the alert options you may create an alert or edit one that is already created.
+Alerts could be only added or created in modules to which you have access from the Wizard.
+Or those modules created from the Wizard and you have ACL permissions on.

-In the alert creation we will select a module where we want create the alert.
+In alert creation, select a module where you wish to create the alert.

-After selecting the alert, we will click on Create alert.
+After selecting the alert, click on Create alert.

-The following screen will be the edition of the module associated to the alert in the alert edition step.
+The following screen will be the edition of the module linked to the alert in the alert edition step.

 184.108.40.206.1 Alert Creation Flow